appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 Appsmith Workflows allow you to automate processes, bringing efficiency and connectivity to your applications.
 This tutorial guides you through the process of setting up a basic workflow, configuring it as a webhook trigger, integrating and triggering the workflow execution from your Appsmith app.

-To learn workflows in Appsmith, you'll build workflow that sends a welcome notification email when new users join your organization.
-By the end of this tutorial, you will know how to:
+In this lesson, you'll learn how to:

+* Create a workflow
+* Integrate with datasource
+* Write query
+* Write code in workflow
-* Create a workflow and configure it as a webhook
+* Configure workflow as a webhook
-* Trigger the workflow from an external app (Postman)
+* Execute workflow from an external system (Postman)
-* Integrate and execute the workflow from your Appsmith app
+* Execute workflow from an Appsmith app

 ## Prerequisites